-The proposed development provides for ten (10) residential units comprising five (5) x 2-bedroom units and five (5) x 3-bedroom units with dedicated carparking by way of part basement carparking areas within the proposed development.
+The proposed development provides for nine (9) residential units comprising nine (9) x 3-bedroom units with dedicated carparking by way of part basement carparking areas within the proposed development.

-It is noted that the maximum worst case height of the roof of the proposed building is approximately 18m above finished ground level which is approximately 0.5m above the maximum 17.5m building height standard provided for by Port Macquarie Hasting Local Environmental Plan (LEP).
-It is however noted that due to the east to west topography of the subject site the exceedance of the height standard is confined to the central portion of the proposed development with the eastern and western areas of the proposed development being within the 17.5m building height envelope which is relevant to the subject site.
+It is noted that the maximum worst-case height of the roof of the proposed building is approximately 18.5m above finished ground level which is approximately 1.0m above the maximum 17.5m building height standard provided for by Port Macquarie Hasting Local Environmental Plan (LEP).
+It is however noted that due to the east to west topography of the subject site the exceedance of the height standard is confined to a small portion of the central area of the proposed development with the eastern and western areas of the proposed development being well within the 17.5m building height envelope which is relevant to the subject site.

-It is further noted that the top of the over run of the lift which is proposed to service the proposed building extends to approximately 18.5m above ground level and as such exceeds the building height development standard by approximately 1m.
+It is further noted that the top of the over run of the lift which is proposed to service the proposed building extends to approximately 18.7m above ground level and as such exceeds the building height development standard by approximately 1.2m.
 It is however noted that the lift overrun is small in area and as such the exceedance of the height standard is confined to a small area of the proposed built form.